DavidSamuell/Computer-Vision-COMP90086/submission/METHODOLOGY.md

 [76] J. A. Novotny et al., "Foods, fortificants, and supplements: Where do Americans get their nutrients?"
 The Journal of Nutrition, 2012.

-[77] Z. Wang et al., "Domain adaptation for food intake classification," in ICIP, 2017.

-[78] M. Long et al., "Learning transferable features with deep adaptation networks," in ICML, 2015.

-[79] J. Hoffman et al., "Cycada: Cycle-consistent adversarial domain adaptation," in ICML, 2018.

-[80] A. Zadeh et al., "Tensor fusion network for multimodal sentiment analysis," in EMNLP, 2017.

-[81] V. Pham et al., "Found in translation: Learning robust joint representations by cyclic translations between modalities," in AAAI, 2019.
+[77] V. Pham et al., "Found in translation: Learning robust joint representations by cyclic translations between modalities," in AAAI, 2019.

-[82] X. Chen et al., "Learning cross-modal deep representations for RGB-D scene recognition," in BMVC, 2016.
+[78] X. Chen et al., "Learning cross-modal deep representations for RGB-D scene recognition," in BMVC, 2016.

-[83] C. Shorten and T. M. Khoshgoftaar, "A survey on image data augmentation for deep learning," Journal of Big Data, 2019.
+[79] C. Shorten and T. M. Khoshgoftaar, "A survey on image data augmentation for deep learning," Journal of Big Data, 2019.

-[84] L. Perez and J. Wang, "The effectiveness of data augmentation in image classification using deep learning," arXiv:1712.04621, 2017.
+[80] L. Perez and J. Wang, "The effectiveness of data augmentation in image classification using deep learning," arXiv:1712.04621, 2017.

-[85] Y. Sun et al., "Deep learning for food image analysis: A survey," IEEE Access, 2020.
+[81] Y. Sun et al., "Deep learning for food image analysis: A survey," IEEE Access, 2020.

-[86] L. Taylor and G. Nitschke, "Improving deep learning using generic data augmentation," in SSCI, 2018.
+[82] L. Taylor and G. Nitschke, "Improving deep learning using generic data augmentation," in SSCI, 2018.

-[87] A. Hernández-García and P. König, "Data augmentation instead of explicit regularization," arXiv:1806.03852, 2018.
+[83] A. Hernández-García and P. König, "Data augmentation instead of explicit regularization," arXiv:1806.03852, 2018.

-[88] W. Min et al., "A survey on food computing," ACM Computing Surveys, 2019.
+[84] W. Min et al., "A survey on food computing," ACM Computing Surveys, 2019.

-[89] Y. He et al., "Visual features for food classification: A comprehensive review," Trends in Food Science & Technology, 2020.
+[85] Y. He et al., "Visual features for food classification: A comprehensive review," Trends in Food Science & Technology, 2020.

-[90] E. D. Cubuk et al., "AutoAugment: Learning augmentation strategies from data," in CVPR, 2019.
+[86] E. D. Cubuk et al., "AutoAugment: Learning augmentation strategies from data," in CVPR, 2019.

-[91] L. Ma et al., "Multi-modal convolutional neural networks for matching image and sentence," in ICCV, 2015.
+[87] L. Ma et al., "Multi-modal convolutional neural networks for matching image and sentence," in ICCV, 2015.